 The HERE program is for semi-independent individuals aged 18 and older, who want to participate in community volunteer opportunities.
 HERE educates and encourages participants to become active members of their Washington County community.
 It also encourages the community of Washington County to take an active part in the lives of individuals with intellectual or other developmental disabilities, encouraging the treatment of everyone as equals in society.

 This smaller program runs from 9am to 2pm, Monday, Wednesday, and Friday.
 Participants volunteer at the Oregon Food Bank on Mondays, where they help sort and pack donated food to be disbursed to people and families in need.
-On alternating Wednesdays they visit Schoolhouse Supplies or the Cat Adoption Team Thrift Store, where they do cleaning, sorting, and other projects to help out these organizations.
+On Wednesdays they visit the Cat Adoption Team Thrift Store, where they do cleaning, sorting, and other projects to help out.
 “Fun Friday” outings go to places like Washington Square Mall, local arcades, OMSI, and more.
 Throughout the week they also take trips to recycle bottles and cans and help purchase supplies for the programs.

 The After School Center (ASC)

 Our After School Center is for children over the age of twelve and young adults currently attending school.
 It runs in the afternoons, with variable schedules depending on the time the student arrives, and gives them an opportunity to socialize, go on outings in the community, and engage in groups and activities at the program, ranging from arts and crafts to baking and gardening.
 This program functions as part of our day program, with participants from both groups working on projects and activities together.
 Participants in this program often have increased hours during the summers and holiday breaks when schools are closed as well.